MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-apt.md

 ms.custom: devx-track-azurecli
 ---

-## Overview
+## Important install information

-The `apt` package manager contains x86_64 and ARM64 packages for the Azure CLI that has been tested on the following distributions.
+- The `apt` package manager contains x86_64 and ARM64 packages for the Azure CLI that has been tested on the following distributions.

 | Distribution | Version                                                                     |
 |:-------------|:----------------------------------------------------------------------------|
 | Ubuntu       | 18.04 LTS (Bionic Beaver), 20.04 LTS (Focal Fossa), 22.04 (Jammy Jellyfish) |
 | Debian       | 10 (Buster), 11 (Bullseye), 12 (Bookworm)                                   |

-> [!WARNING]
-> You may continue to use historical versions of Azure CLI on old systems, but there will be no updates or bugfixes.
+- You may continue to use historical versions of Azure CLI on old systems, but there will be no updates or bugfixes.
 Consider upgrading to newer versions of Ubuntu or Debian to use the latest Azure CLI.

-> [!WARNING]
-> Ubuntu 20.04 (Focal Fossa) and 20.10 (Groovy Gorilla) include an `azure-cli` package with version `2.0.81` provided by the `universe` repository.
+- Ubuntu 20.04 (Focal Fossa) and 20.10 (Groovy Gorilla) include an `azure-cli` package with version `2.0.81` provided by the `universe` repository.
 This package is outdated and not recommended.
 If this package is installed, remove the package before continuing by running the command `sudo apt remove azure-cli -y && sudo apt autoremove -y`.
 See [Ubuntu package management](https://ubuntu.com/server/docs/package-management) or [ask ubuntu](https://askubuntu.com/search?q=apt+autoremove) for more information on `apt remove`.

-> [!NOTE]
->
-> The `azure-cli` package supports ARM64 architecture from `2.46.0`.
+- The `azure-cli` package supports ARM64 architecture from `2.46.0`.

-## Installation Options
+## Install the Azure CLI

 There are two options to install the Azure CLI on your system.
 You can download an install script that will run the install commands for you, or you can execute the install commands yourself in a step-by-step process if you prefer.
 Both methods are provided below.

-## Option 1: Install with one command
+### Option 1: Install with one command

 The Azure CLI team maintains a script to run all installation commands in one step.
 This script is downloaded via `curl` and piped directly to `bash` to install the CLI.